dimebt/DSForm/README.md

 DSForm supports 4 basic form elements inside our collection:

 ### `FormElementTitle`
-`FormElementTitle` it defines the title of the form and it is a subclass of the standard `UILabel` control.
+It defines the title of the form and it is a subclass of the standard `UILabel` control.
 ```swift
 let element1 = FormElementTitle(text: "Please Sign Up")
 ```